 We encourage all members to join Pride Durham (membership is only $10) and help build our annual celebration of diversity in our region.

 We also support the efforts of Durham PFLAG, who operate a summer youth leadership camp for LGBTQ youth and allies, aka Camp Rainbow Phoenix.
 Thanks to incredible fundraising, there is no cost for the children to attend, and the camp has nearly doubled in size every year since is began in 2006.
 PFLAG always needs volunteers like you (ages 25+) to join the fun!
-Camp registration is now open & fills up fast!
-First come, first served!
+Their next fundraising gala is on March 24, 2018.
+Please contact us if you would like to attend.

 Our primary document for addressing LGBTTIQQ2SAA (Lesbian, Gay, Bisexual, Transgender, Transsexual, Intersex, Queer, Questioning, Two-Spirit, Asexual, Ally) inclusion and diversity in schools is the Ontario Ministry of Education Equity and Inclusive Education Strategy and is echoed in the DDSB Equity & Inclusive Education Policy.
 You can find more GSA/QSA links here, here, here and here.